verbb/formie/docs/get-started/configuration.md

 - `themeConfig` - Sets the configuration for theming your form and fields.
 See below for an example.

 ### Export
-- `defaultExportFolder` - Sets the default folder for exported forms via console comandes.
+- `defaultExportFolder` - Sets the default folder for exported forms via console commands.

 ## Control Panel